vackosar/vackosar.github.io/_posts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 Greedy:
 - It is not likely that Shelley will be near the Pacific Ocean this weekend.
 Shelley is from Virginia, which is on the East Coast of the United States.
 The city with the famous fish market is most likely Seattle, which is also on the West Coast.
 Shelley is visiting, so she is not from there.
 She is going home next Tuesday, so she will likely be going back to Virginia this weekend.

+PaLM: The city with the famous market where they throw the fish is Seattle, Washington.
+Seattle is on the Pacific Ocean.
+Shelley is visiting Seattle, so she will be near the Pacific Ocean this weekend.
+The answer is "yes", it is likely that Shelley will be near the Pacific Ocean this weekend.

 #### Jokes
 ```